ArnauAsole/S3.01.Patterns1.Lv2.Extra/README.md

 ﻿# S3.01.Patterns1.Lv2.Extra
- # 📞 International Address & Phone Manager – Abstract Factory Pattern
+ # 📞 International Address & Phone Manager – Abstract Factory Pattern 💃🐂Ç🔨

 ## 🌍 Java Project Using the Abstract Factory Pattern
 This project implements a simple international address and phone number manager using the Abstract Factory design pattern in Java with IntelliJ.
 It allows storing contacts with country-specific formats for addresses and phone numbers, while ensuring code modularity and adherence to the Single Responsibility Principle.